-Г · · · · · · · · · · · · · · · · · · ·
+undertaken.
+A debate on the draft local plan document later this year

+will allow all potential development site options to be given parity of

+consideration and informed by the work that the council's officers will

+do over the next six months in

+determining the suitability, availability and achievability of

+D: 1 ( A potential site options.

+Disadvantages At this point in time the council does not know if this None

+land is either needed for

+development or is actually

+developable.
+Thus should a full debate be held now then

+it could not meaningfully be

+concluded that the site

 should or should not be

-identified for development in
+identified for development in the local plan.

-the local plan, particularly as

-a Review of the Green Belt

-has not yet been undertaken.

 Risks Should the outcome of a full None

 debate be that the council

 decides that the land should

-not be identified in the

-forthcoming local plan then,
+not be identified in the forthcoming local plan then,

 by removing a potential

 development option that

 decision may mean that the

 council cannot evidence that

-sufficient allocations are

-available in total to meet the
+sufficient allocations are available in total to meet the

-total identified need.
-This
+total identified needs for

+housing and employment

+land.
+Potentially this may

-would have very serious
+have very serious

-implications for the ability of

-the council to prepare and
+implications for the ability of the council to prepare and

 submit a plan to Examination.

 Importantly, the exclusion of

 this site in advance of a wider

 local plan debate may mean

-that alternative sites need to

-be identified to meet the total
+that alternative sites need to be identified to meet the

-housing requirement.
-A
+overall development land

+requirements.
+A debate now

-debate now that results in the
+that results in the scoping out

-scoping out of one site in

-advance of a debate on other
+of one site in advance of a

-sites could be subject to a
+debate on other sites could be subject to a serious legal

-serious legal challenge from
+challenge from a

-a disadvantaged land owner
+disadvantaged land owner or

-or from other parties who
+from other parties who might

-might take issue with one
+take issue with one potential

-potential site being excluded
+site being excluded from

-from consideration before a
+consideration before a

 properly informed local plan

 debate takes place as such a

 decision may increase the

 need for other sites.